 Overload Relay Types:

-Overload relays are classified into two main types one is thermal overload relay and the other is magnetic overload relay.
+Overload relays are classified into two main types one is thermal overload relays and the other is magnetic overload relays.

 |Sr. No.||Types of Overload Relay|